Welcome to SARCNET

 This site is for school principals, teachers, parents, students and amateur radio enthusiasts.
 It provides inspiration, ideas, articles, news and activities all free to download, modify and use as you wish.

 The first thing we would like to give you for free is our total encouragement and support for this very worthwhile and successful activity.
-Please do not hesitate to contact us for advice.
+Please do not hesitate to contact us (info at sarcnet dot org) for advice.

 Next, please read our SARC article with an introduction by our biggest supporter, school principal Mr. Michael Day.

 Then check out our frequently asked questions page.
 Have a look at the schools already participating in this program and some of the amazing activities they do and the awards they get.
 See what the gang is doing on our gallery page.
 You can download our booklet which provides a handy reference for all SARC members.
 There is also a proposal to start a club, a form for new members to fill out and a newsletter to kick things off at school.
 You will even find a exciting range of our original, open-source, electronics projects: All free to download and each inspired in some way by our SARC students.
 We even offer some of our more popular projects as DIY kits for sale on our products page.

 Oh, and did we mention a challenge?
 Well, your mission, should you decide to accept it, could well be on our missions page.
 These exciting role-play adventures will certainly test all of your skills.
 Want to have a an Amateur Radio satellite contact or listen to something in orbit?
 Checkout our satellites page to find out what's up there and when you can hear it!
 Can't wait for the next lunchtime SARC session?
 Why not come along to our after-school workshops or organise one of your own?
 Can't find what you're looking for on this site?
 Try our site map or links page.